 Authors can check the Open Access policy of the Journal they intend to publish in:

-• The SHERPA/RoMEO database, which provides information as to whether or not a journal has a publication policy that is compliant with Fondazione Telethon’s Grant Conditions.
+- The SHERPA/RoMEO database, which provides information as to whether or not a journal has a publication policy that is compliant with Telethon’s Grant Conditions.

-• If further information is needed, Fondazione Telethon strongly encourages authors to speak directly to the journal's editorial staff to determine their policy AND/OR to contact [email protected].
+- If further information is needed, Telethon strongly advises authors to speak directly to the journal's editorial staff to determine their policy AND/OR to contact [email protected].

 The following cases apply:

 b.
-Journals allowing the “Green Route”- Authors must self-archive the manuscript’s final version (i.e. after all revisions) of their article – or sometimes the Publisher's version/PDF may be used - and make this freely available from PMC/Europe PMC within six months of publication.
+Journals allowing the “Green Route”- Authors must self-archive the final manuscript version (i.e. after all revisions) of their article – or sometimes the publisher's version/PDF may be used - and make this freely available via PMC/Europe PMC within six months of its publication.
 Authors should archive these papers using the Europe PMC plus manuscript submission system.

 See point 5.
 Instructions for self-archiving.

 c.
-Journals allowing the “Gold Route” - Many publishers offer an open access option where, in return for a OA fee, the publisher will deposit the final version of the published article in PMC and Europe PMC and make this available at the time of publication.
-Telethon-funded authors are encouraged to select this option only if the “Green Route” is not available.
+Journals allowing the “Gold Route” - Many publishers offer an open access option where, in return for an OA fee, the publisher will deposit the final version of the published article in PMC and Europe PMC and make this available at the time of publication.
+Telethon-funded authors are advised to select this option only if the “Green Route” is not available.

 See points 9. and 10. on how to cover OA costs.

 d.
-A short-term exception applies for Telethon-funded Authors publishing onto Wiley journals.
+A short-term exception applies for Telethon-funded authors publishing in Wiley journals.
 In this case, during the online submission process the author must choose "Telethon" from the drop-down menu.
 Telethon will automatically be notified and if the article is compliant then no further action is required.

-If the article is compliant with our Open Access Policy, Fondazione Telethon will pay for the Open Access fees, If the article is not deemed compliant then the author will receive an email from Open Access stating that we will not pay.
+If the article is compliant with our Open Access Policy, Telethon will pay for the Open Access fees.
+If the article is not deemed compliant then the author will receive an email from Open Access stating that we will not pay.